Jestinxavier/infant-care-bknt/EMAIL_VERIFICATION_GUIDE.md

 # Should return error:
 {
-  "msg": "Please verify your email before logging in..."
+  "message": "Please verify your email before logging in..."
 }
 ```